NREL/eagle-jobs/README.md

 # Credit

-Written by: Kevin Menear (kevin.menear@nrel.gov) and Dmitry Duplyakin (dmitry.duplyakin@nrel.gov) in collaboration with the National Renewable Energy Laboratories.
+Kevin and Dmitry, as employees of Alliance for Sustainable Energy, LLC, the manager and operator of the National Renewable Energy Laboratory.

+# License

+Refer to the file called: LICENSE.